-One of EnergyCAP’s most important functions is to audit the effectiveness of energy management programs.
+One of the most important functions in EnergyCAP UtilityManagement is to audit the effectiveness of energy management programs.

 Cost Avoidance is the measurement and verification (M&V) of energy and cost savings because of energy management projects.
 The result is the dollars you avoided spending because of the implementation of energy management activities.